tq-systems/ci-meta-tq/README.md

 key distribution but a starting point for own developments.

 RootFS created with this setup has no root password set for demonstration purpose and ease of development.
+Root access with SSH is disabled by default.
+To enable development rootfs with ssh for root, please add

+`EXTRA_IMAGE_FEATURES_append = "debug_tweaks"`

+to your `local.conf`